Past-The-War-Earth/NLNM-artwork-and-design/North_America/United_States_of_America/artem_v_shamsutdinov/README.md

-Art work for combatants, armor and weaponry from USA by Artem V. Shamsutdinov
+Art work for combatants, armor and weaponry from the United States of America by Artem V. Shamsutdinov